-(2) In 2020, GE exchanged 66 million shares of Class B common stock and paired Units for Class A common stock.
+- (1) Share amounts reflected above are net of shares withheld to satisfy the employee's tax withholding obligation. - (2) In 2020, GE exchanged 66 million shares of Class B common stock and paired LLC Units for Class A common stock.
 In 2019, we completed underwritten secondary public offerings in which GE and its affiliates sold 132 million shares of our Class A common stock.
 We did not receive any proceeds from the shares sold by GE and its affiliates in these offerings.
-The offerings included the exchange by GE and its affiliates of Units, together with the corresponding shares of our Class B common stock, for Class A common stock.
-When shares of Class B common stock, together with associated Units, are exchanged for shares of Class A common stock pursuant to the Exchange Agreement, such shares of Class B common stock are canceled.
+The offerings included the exchange by GE and its affiliates of LLC Units, together with the corresponding shares of our Class B common stock, for Class A common stock.
+When shares of Class B common stock, together with associated LLC Units, are exchanged for shares of Class A common stock pursuant to the Exchange Agreement, such shares of Class B common stock are canceled. - (3) In 2019, we repurchased and canceled 12 million shares of Class B common stock, together with an equal number of associated LLC Units, from GE and its affiliates for an aggregate of \$250 million, or \$21.07 per share, which is the same per share price paid by the underwriters to GE and its affiliates in the concurrent underwritten secondary public offering.